 While Root doesn’t claim to be perfect, it certainly does paint a perfect picture to the public.
 From their response to users raising questions about the accuracy of the test drive to their 2019 Focused Driving Report, the company does not indicate that their data and analysis may be imperfect.
 And they clearly have several “key problems” as described in this Data Scientist, Telematics job ad:

 But Root is not alone.
 Progressive’s Snapshot, which allows customers to choose between a mobile app and a plug-in device to measure how they drive, isn’t entirely accurate when relying just on smartphone data:

 And there are also several complaints of the app considering listening to music through the smartphone or using Google Maps hands-free as a distraction:

-While insurance companies experiment with telematics, they should keep an eye open on the auto industry.
-More and more automakers are adapting connected car technologies, and with the use of their in-vehicle cameras they will be able to accurately detect who’s driving and get unique insights on distracted and even intoxicated drivers.
+While insurance companies experiment with telematics, they should keep an open eye on the auto industry.
+More and more automakers are adopting connected car technologies, and with the use of their in-vehicle cameras they will be able to accurately detect who’s driving and get unique insights on distracted and even intoxicated drivers.